Cayley structures and common knowledge: Coset acyclicity and its structure theory

 Recall from the definition of Cayley structures that the accessibility relations $R_a$ (for individual agents $a \in \Gamma$) or $R_\alpha$ (for groups of agents $\alpha \in \tau = \mathcal{P}(\Gamma)$, of which the $R_a$ are just a special case) arise from transitive closures of \emph{sets} of edge relations induced by individual generators of the underlying group structure.

-As briefly mentioned in Section \ref{mainlemsubsection}, cyclic configurations w.r.t.\ combinations of different $R_\alpha$ are cyclic configurations formed by cosets rather than by generators of the underlying group.
+Cyclic configurations w.r.t.\ combinations of different $R_\alpha$ are cyclic configurations formed by cosets rather than by generators of the underlying group.
 Correspondingly we are interested in Cayley frames that avoid short coset cycles rather than just short generator cycles (i.e.\ large girth).

-\begin{definition} Let $\Mf$ be a~\ca frame.
-A \emph{coset cycle of length~$m \geq 2$ in $\Mf$} is a cyclic tuple $(w_i,\alpha_i)_{i\in\Z_m}$, where, for all $i \in \Z_m$, $(w_i,w_{i+1})\in R_{\alpha_i}$ and
+\begin{definition} Let $\Mf$ be a~\ca frame. \bre \item A \emph{coset cycle of length~$m \geq 2$ in $\Mf$} is a cyclic tuple $(w_i,\alpha_i)_{i\in\Z_m}$, where, for all $i \in \Z_m$, $(w_i,w_{i+1})\in R_{\alpha_i}$ and